Robert Hanssen: FBI counterintelligence unit, further espionage activities (1985–1991)

-In 1990, Hanssen's brother-in-law, Mark Wauck, who was also an FBI employee, recommended to the FBI that Hanssen be investigated for espionage because his sister, Hanssen's wife, told him that her sister, Jeanne Beglis, had found a pile of cash on a dresser in the Hanssens' house.
-Bonnie had previously told her brother that Hanssen once talked about retiring in Poland, then part of the Eastern Bloc.
+In 1990, Hanssen's brother-in-law, Mark Wauck, an FBI employee, recommended that the FBI investigate Hanssen for espionage after his sister, Hanssen's wife, told him that their sister, Jeanne Beglis, had found a pile of money on a dresser in the Hanssens' house.
+Bonnie previously told her brother that Hanssen once talked about retiring in Poland, then part of the Eastern Bloc.
 Wauck also knew that the FBI was hunting for a mole and spoke with his supervisor, who took no action.

 Later FBI career, continued espionage activities (1992–2001)

-When the USSR disbanded in December 1991, Hanssen, possibly worried that he could be exposed during the ensuing political upheaval, ended communications with his handlers for a time.
-The following year, after the Russian Federation assumed control of the defunct Soviet spy agencies, Hanssen made a risky approach to the GRU, with whom he had not been in contact for ten months.
+When the USSR dissolved in December 1991, Hanssen, possibly worried that he could be exposed amid the ensuing political upheaval, ceased communications with his handlers for about 10 months.
+The following year, after the Russian Federation assumed control of the defunct Soviet spy agencies, Hanssen made a risky approach to the GRU.
 He went to the Russian embassy in person and physically approached a GRU officer in the parking garage.
 Hanssen, carrying a package of documents, identified himself by his Soviet code name, "Ramon Garcia", and described himself as a "disaffected FBI agent" who was offering his services as a spy.
-The Russian officer, who evidently did not recognize the code name, drove away.
-The Russians then filed an official protest with the U.S. State Department, believing Hanssen to be a triple agent.
-Despite having shown his face, disclosing his code name, and revealing his FBI affiliation, Hanssen escaped arrest when the FBI's investigation into the incident did not advance.
+The Russian officer, who did not recognize the code name, drove away.
+The Russians then filed an official protest with the DOS, believing Hanssen to be a triple agent.
+Despite having shown his face, disclosed his code name, and revealed his FBI affiliation, Hanssen escaped arrest when the FBI's investigation into the incident did not advance.

-Hanssen continued to take risks in 1993 when he hacked into the computer of a fellow FBI agent, Ray Mislock, printed out a classified document from Mislock's computer and took the document to Mislock, saying, "You didn't believe me that the system was insecure."
-Hanssen's superiors were not amused and began an investigation.
+Hanssen continued to take risks in 1993 when he hacked into the computer of a fellow FBI agent, Ray Mislock, printed a classified document from Mislock's computer, and took it to Mislock, saying, "You didn't believe me that the system was insecure."
+Hanssen's superiors began an investigation into his activities.
 In the end, officials believed his claim that he was merely demonstrating flaws in the FBI's security system.
 Mislock has since theorized that Hanssen probably went onto his computer to see if his superiors were investigating him for espionage and invented the document story to cover his tracks.